Gary Woodland betting profile: Sony Open in Hawaii - PGA TOUR

 1 Min Read

+Gary Woodland hits his tee shot on the 18th hole during the final round of the PNC Championship 2025 at Ritz-Carlton Golf Club on December 21, 2025 in Orlando, Florida.
+(Mike Ehrmann/Getty Images)

-Gary Woodland finished tied for 16th at 11-under in his most recent appearance at this tournament.
+Gary Woodland finished tied for 16th with a score of 11-under in his most recent appearance at this tournament.
 He'll tee off at Waialae Country Club Jan.
-15-18 with his sights set higher this time around in the 2026 Sony Open in Hawaii.
+15-18 with his sights set on improving his performance in the 2026 Sony Open in Hawaii.

 Woodland's recent history at the Sony Open in Hawaii